 All manuscripts will be evaluated by peer reviewers who will remain anonymous.
 These peer reviewers may or may not be the reviewers suggested by the author, and selection of the peer reviewers is at the sole discretion of the Fertility and Sterility® editors.
 The editors and reviewers do not disclose any information about a manuscript or its review.
-If revisions are required, authors are asked to return the revised manuscripts within 60 days.
+If revisions are required, authors are asked to return the revised manuscripts within 40 days for the first revision, and within 30 days for any subsequent revisions.
 Please notify the editorial office if additional time is needed or if you choose not to submit a revision.

 American Society for Reproductive Medicine (ASRM)

 1209 Montgomery Highway

 - Authors should have made significant conceptual, intellectual, experimental, and analytical contributions to the research, as well as having participated in writing and revising the manuscript.

 - Each author should have participated sufficiently in the work to take public responsibility for its content.

 - Honorary authorship (i.e., not adhering to the conditions of authorship and, none-the-less, being granted authorship) is not permitted.

 - All authors must sign the Statement of Authorship (typed or printed name is not acceptable) and include the form on initial submission.